Balwearie High School

 CLOTHES RECOMMENDED FOR PHYSICAL EDUCATION

-For indoor work, pupils should wear a plain T-shirt or top or football top, shorts and training shoes.
+For indoor work, pupils should wear a plain T-shirt or top, shorts/leggings and training shoes.
 (The shoes should be different from the ones they come to school in and the soles should be non-marking).

 Tracksuit trousers or leggings can be worn for outdoor activities along with a sweatshirt, jumper or top.
 Trainers are suitable for all outdoor activities, including the astroturf pitch.